PrateekVyasam/drone-project/Build-Log.md

 of the all-up weight.
 This will be monitored during flight testing.
 If thrust-to-weight ratio proves insufficient, the arm geometry will be revisited to reduce material in non-structural areas.

+## Update 11 — Outer Arm Sleeve · July 2026

+**What I did:**
+Designed and iterated the outer arm sleeve — the fixed channel integrated into the full frame that the inner arm mechanism slides within.
+Used the same sample-print approach as the previous update, printing small sections of the outer sleeve and a full-length sample of the inner arm mech to test fit and sliding before committing to printing the full frame.

+Progression: outer sleeve samples confirmed working → printed full-length inner arm mech → printed full-length outer sleeve → confirmed fit → printed full frame.

+**What worked:**
+Final locking mechanism is clean and reliable.
+The outer sleeve has a single slot on top.
+The inner arm has two holes on its top face that align with this slot at both the contracted and extended positions.
+A screw passes through the slot into the hole with a washer sitting on top of the outer sleeve — the washer allows controlled tightening to whatever tension is needed to lock the arm securely without overtightening.
+This replaced the original two-slot design and is both stronger and lighter since it requires fewer screws.

+Sliding friction is intentionally calibrated — smooth enough to slide freely by hand but with enough resistance to prevent slipping under flight loads.
+Deliberately kept at this level rather than making it frictionless, since the automated version in Prototype 2 will require different friction characteristics anyway.

+Bridging flow ratio finalized at 0.86 — this resolved the internal drooping issue that carried over from the inner arm mech phase.
+Now correctly identified as the primary bridging fix.

+Also worth noting: the separated hollow opening geometry in the inner arm mech served a dual purpose beyond reducing bridge distance — it reduces the contact surface area between the inner arm and the outer sleeve wall, which directly contributes to smoother sliding.
+Less surface contact means less friction.

+**What failed or needed changing:**

+*Problem 1 — Fit too tight despite correct dimensions:*
+The inner arm mech would not fit inside the outer sleeve even though CAD dimensions had the correct clearance.
+This is a known FDM printing characteristic — filament expansion causes printed parts to run slightly larger than modeled dimensions.
+Gradually increased the offset in 0.2mm increments and landed on 0.5mm clearance in CAD to achieve the intended real-world fit.

+*Problem 2 — Rough sliding and cracking from two-slot design:*
+With the initial 0.5mm offset, the inner arm slid through but was extremely rough — required hitting the screwdriver handle to extract it.
+The two slots on either side of the outer sleeve wall also cracked the sleeve edge when the inner arm was mid-travel on a sample print.
+Two slots removed material from both sides simultaneously, reducing wall rigidity significantly.

+*Problem 3 — Slicer compensation values:*
+Two Orca Slicer settings adjusted to improve dimensional accuracy:
+XY hole compensation set to 0.1mm — improves accuracy of circular hole geometry.
+XY contour compensation set to -0.15mm — slightly reduces outer perimeter size, bringing printed dimensions closer to CAD intent and improving sliding fit.
+These two values in combination with the 0.5mm CAD offset produced the correct real-world sliding clearance.

+**What I changed:**
+Removed side slots entirely — replaced with single slot on top of outer sleeve only.
+This increased wall rigidity, eliminated the cracking failure mode, reduced screw count, and decreased overall drone weight slightly.
+Locking mechanism redesigned around top slot with washer and screw as described above.
+Slicer compensation values dialed in as above.
+Bridging flow ratio set to 0.86 across bridged sections.